0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 ![pass-pol](pass-pol.jpg)

-Looks that there's no account lockout at all.
+Looks like there's no account lockout at all :D

 I spray with the full AD userlist from `GetADUsers.py` with the `support` password and some variants like: `#01^BlackKnight` but get nothing either :/

 I then use `bloodhound` to get a look at what I can do with the support account.
 And I notice that I can reset the password for the `audit2020` user:

 ![force-change-password-right](force-change-password-right.jpg)

-I find this right by clicking the `First Degree Object Control` box highlighted in the image above.
+I find this right by clicking the `First Degree Object Control` box under the `Node Info` tab as highlighted in the image above.

-*By right-clicking the link,* I find the `PowerView` command that I run to abuse this right.
+*By right-clicking the link,* I find the `PowerView` command that I can run to abuse this right.
 This is awesome!

 ![link-help](link-help.jpg)